vmykhalchuk/expenses/README.md

     1. Run setClaspScriptId.bat with scriptId as a first argument
 1. Login to Clasp
     * execute ```clasp login```
-1. Enable the Apps Script API
+1. Enable the Apps Script API (only required if you need to push code from Git to GAS)
     1. Visit https://script.google.com/home/usersettings
 	1. wait before calling ```gitToGas.bat``` for few minutes for changes to propagate